nihpo/SynthHealthData/README.md

 How many hours of drudgery and copy-and-paste work can we save to staffers in medical device and Pharma companies?

+# License Notice
-Please note that this software is licensed under the [GNU AGPL](https://www.gnu.org/licenses/why-affero-gpl.html)
+Please note that this software is licensed under the [GNU AGPL](https://www.gnu.org/licenses/why-affero-gpl.html).
+[Contact NIHPO](Jose.Lacal@NIHPO.com) for a commercial license, or if you're interested in licensing a customized version of this platform.

 :copyright: 2007-2021 NIHPO, Inc.